Through our family of forward-looking organisations, we collaborate with others and use our assets to transform lives.

 Our board of Trustees oversees the organisation and how we achieve impact across all areas of our work.
 It is supported by specialist committees:

-Wol Kolade CBE is a private equity leader and entrepreneur.
+Debu Purkayastha is a global investment leader and entrepreneur.
 He is the chair of our board.

 Sally Tennant OBE is highly experienced in investments and wealth management.
 Sally is our Vice-Chair and the chair of our Childhood Obesity Programme Committee.